ptechasa/colorGame/README.md

 # RGB Color Game

 **RGB(red, green, blue)** is added three colors together in various ways to reproduce a broad array of colors.
 Each color is represented by three numbers, each ranging from 0 to 255.
-This game  will play with the main colors: Red, Green, and Blue.
+This game will be played with primary colors; Red, Green and Blue.
+The higher the number of colors, the more of that color will be displayed.

 ![RGB Color Game](Screen.png)